arcege/ansible-primer/10-playbooks/lesson.md

 _Variables_ are storage locations for data.
 There are two types of variables, global and host specific.

-# Lesson
+---

-There is little point to the `plays.yml` playbook as a whole, except to show various parts of the playbook and how they work together.
+Author's note: There is little point to the playbooks as a whole, except to show various parts of the playbook and how they work together.

+---

 ### Names